floriandejonckheere/utu-thesis/thesis/chapters/04-modular-monolith.typ

 // Answer to Research Question 1

-/* TODO: discuss testing strategies, security concerns, external dependencies, transactional context, Conway's law */
+// TODO: discuss testing strategies, security concerns, external dependencies, transactional context, Conway's law

 == Modularization

 // Problem statement regarding identification of optimal module boundaries

+// Explain the process of modularization, including the identification of modules
+// TODO: explain graphs in mathematical terms

-/* TODO: discuss difference between modularization to microservices and modular monolith */
+// TODO: discuss difference between modularization to microservices and modular monolith

-/* TODO: read Migrating to a microservice architecture: benefits and challenges */
+// TODO: read Migrating to a microservice architecture: benefits and challenges

 /*
   TODO: discuss three strategies (A Taxonomy of Service Identification Approaches for Legacy Software)